canonical/robotics-actions-workflows/README.md

 - [build.yaml](.github/workflows/build.yaml) - the workflow to build the snap.
 - [test.yaml](.github/workflows/test.yaml) - the workflow to test the snap.
 - [publish.yaml](.github/workflows/publish.yaml) - the workflow to publish the snap.
+- [promote.yaml](.github/workflows/promote.yaml) - the workflow to promote the snap on the store.

 ### The snap workflow